Discovering Intersectional Bias via Directional Alignment in Face Recognition Embeddings: Introduction

-We introduce \textbf{Latent Feature Alignment (LFA)}, an algorithm that uses latent directions in the embedding space to discover subpopulations and reveal interpretable structure in face recognition models.
 Using latent directions provides two key benefits over standard clustering: (i) \textbf{semantically coherent grouping}, where samples sharing common attributes are grouped more reliably than by distance-based methods, and (ii) \textbf{discovery of interpretable directions}, which align with semantic attributes such as age, ethnicity, or attire and expose bias-related subpopulations.